Pay gaming tax

 The licence holder will need to provide CBS with the new bank account details and sign a new direct debit request form.

 Contact CBS if you disagree with the amount of gaming tax on your statement.

-More information about gaming tax is available in the gaming tax booklet, including:
+More information about gaming tax is available in the gaming tax fact sheet, including:

 - tax calculations